zichongkao/selectstarsql/frontmatter.md

 <br>
 <a name="contact"></a>
-## Contact
+## Credits and Contact
 For corrections and suggestions, please write me (Kao) at zichongkao@gmail.com.
 You can find out more about me at <a href="http://kaomorphism.com">Kaomorphism</a>.

+<a href="https://thepitz.io/">Noah Castel</a> did an amazing job on the <a href="/he/">Hebrew translation</a>.
+Please reach out to him for kudos and suggestions for the Hebrew version.

+Much thanks to Sonja Lea Heinze, Quinn Batten, and Nicholas Retallack for providing valuable feedback.